mrdavtan/bSPACE/README.md

-# Bubble Space
+# bSPACE

 ![Screenshot from 2024-04-09 00-53-39](https://github.com/mrdavtan/simplesite/assets/21132073/ed546558-e1b3-4d71-b81d-fca18af62e0c)

-Bubble Space is a web-based interactive 3D visualization platform that allows users to explore and interact with a graph of interconnected nodes.
+bSPACE is a web-based interactive 3D visualization platform that allows users to explore and interact with a graph of interconnected nodes.
 The platform incorporates a chat interface powered by OpenAI's GPT-3.5-turbo language model, enabling users to engage in conversational interactions within the application.
 Features

 Interactive 3D graph visualization using Three.js and 3d-force-graph library